Wir ham ja nix gehabt und datt bisken hamma noch geteilt - Creativity and Entrepreneurship

 - Group composition will change on a regular basis.
 Students have to work in different groups.
 The lecturer will decide on the composition of the groups.

-In the entrepreneurship part, we will introduce the strategyzers’ Business Model Canvas in order to analyze business models of start-ups.
-We will also analyze appropriate marketing tools for start-ups, who don’t have a multi-million dollar marketing budget.
+The third part of the course – the entrepreneurship part – covers an introduction to the strategyzers’ Business Model Canvas (BMC) in order to analyze business models of start-ups (Osterwalder et al. 2014) or traditional industries – which are disrupted.
+We will also analyze appropriate marketing tools for start-ups, which don’t have a multi-million dollar marketing budget (Guillebeau 2012).

 - How to use the BMC in presentations: How to structure information effectively